 |What You Need to Get Started||What to Expect at Intake|

 |When you choose one of our recovery programs, you’ll need the following:

 |During intake, one of our specialists will walk you through the following:

 Is OAT right for me?

-Opioid agonist therapy (OAT) is a safe and effective medication-assisted treatment for people who are dependent on opioid drugs such as heroin, oxycodone, hydromorphone (Dilaudid), fentanyl, and Percocet.
-The duration of the treatment will depend on the patient, and how much time they might need to deal with the emotional, physical, and/or social issues that led to their opioid use in the first place.
-Like all recovery based-programs, success with OAT requires a personal commitment to work with your CARE team to achieve success.
+Opioid agonist therapy (OAT) is an effective medication-assisted treatment (MAT) program for people who are dependent on prescription or illicit opioid drugs.
+Treatment duration depends on the patient and how much time they might need to deal with the emotional, physical and social issues underlying their opioid use disorder.
+Like all recovery based-programs, success with OAT requires a personal commitment to work with your CARE (Compassionate, Accessible, Respectful, Expert) team to achieve success.

 What are the differences between Methadone and Buprenorphine/Naloxone?

 Methadone and Buprenorphine/Naloxone (Suboxone®) are both health Canada approved medications for the treatment of opioid use disorder.
 Both medications help to alleviate the debilitating withdrawal symptoms and cravings experienced when trying to stop using opioids.
 While both medications are classified as opioids, have similar side effects, and are long acting medications, key differences distinguish them from one another.